CeeThinwa/BTS-Continuous-Learning/_sources/intro.md

 (especially interacting with Linux for the first time and setting up an SSL certificate) and the lessons
 I learned along the way.

+## 7. The Kiva project

+In early 2019, I volunteered to mentor in a local initiative to motivate Kenyans to master Data Science called Master Cohorts.
+I decided to attempt the first assignment, which was based on a past Kaggle competition aiming to solve a problem for Kiva.

+One of the highlights around working on this project was that I really stretched my Pandas skills and also got to marry two completely different datasets to create the final notebook.